Indonesia's parliament passes landmark bill on sexual violence

 By Stanley Widianto

-JAKARTA, April 12 (Reuters) - Indonesia's parliament passed on Tuesday a long-awaited bill to tackle sexual violence, aimed at providing a legal framework for victims to secure justice in a country where sexual abuse has often been regarded as a private matter.
+JAKARTA, April 12 (Reuters) - Indonesia's parliament passed a long-awaited bill on Tuesday to tackle sexual violence, aimed at building stronger cases and helping victims to secure justice in a country where sexual abuse has often been regarded as a private matter.

 A majority of lawmakers backed the bill at the plenary session in parliament, overcoming opposition from some conservative groups in the world's biggest Muslim majority country after six years of deliberation.

-"We hope that the implementation of this law will resolve sexual violence cases," speaker of the house Puan Maharani said.
+"We hope that the implementation of this law will resolve sexual violence cases," said house speaker Puan Maharani.

-The bill has been broadly welcomed by activists, though some have objected to its limited scope, with only some sex crimes included and the omission of a specific clause on rape which the government has said will be included in other legislation.
+The legislation has been broadly welcomed by activists, though some have objected to its limited scope, with only some sex crimes included and rape omitted.
+The government has said rape is covered in a revision of the criminal code currently being drawn up.

-"This is surely a step forward," said Asfinawati, a law expert at Jentera school of law, who has assisted sexual violence victims, while noting definitions of rape currently covered under the criminal code should still be made clearer.
+"This is surely a step forward," said Asfinawati, a law expert at Jentera school of law who has helped sexual violence victims, adding that rape should have been included in the bill.

-Sexual violence complaints have been rising in Indonesia, where prosecuting sex crimes has been complicated by the absence of a dedicated legal framework, while victims' concerns of being shamed during questioning have deterred many from speaking up, according to activists.
+Sexual violence complaints have been rising in Indonesia, where prosecuting crimes of a sexual nature has been complicated by the absence of specific legislation.
+Activists says victims' concerns of being shamed during questioning have deterred many from speaking up.

+Vivi Widyawati from the Perempuan Mahardhika, a civil society organisation that was consulted on the bill, said it was important to monitor closely how authorities enforce the law.

+"For years, sexual violence wasn't seen as something important," she said.
+"What we have now is enough to resolve cases."

+It prescribes terms of nine years for forced marriage, which include child marriage and marriage between rapists and their victims, and four years for circulating non-consensual sexual content.

-It stipulated that a court must compel convicted abusers to pay restitution and authorities to provide counselling to victims.
+It stipulated that a court must compel convicted abusers to pay restitution and authorities to provide counselling to victims, many of which have chosen not to report abuse in the past.

-Under earlier proposals, the legislation would have also covered abortion and provided a clearer definition of what constituted rape.

-The National Commission on Violence Against Women (Komnas Perempuan) and civil society groups first proposed the idea of legislation a decade ago and a bill was submitted to the house four years later.

-In January, President Joko Widodo told his government to expedite new legislation, which seeks to make it easier to build cases and secure convictions.
+"As a survivor, all this time, it was like hitting the wall," said one victim, who requested anonymity due to the sensitivity of the matter.

+She said she chose not to make a formal complaint against her abuser after hearing that other victims had been mistreated by authorities.

+"If this bill had existed, I would've had more hope to find justice," she said.

-One party in parliament, the Islamist Prosperous Justice Party (PKS), had objected to the bill, saying it should regulate against extramarital sex and had called for a ban on sexual relations based on what it described as "deviant" sexual orientation.
+One party in parliament, the Islamist Prosperous Justice Party (PKS), had objected to the bill, saying it should regulate extramarital sex and urging a ban on relations involving what it described as "deviant" sexual orientation.

+Kurniasih Mufidayati, a PKS member of parliament, told Reuters "the parliament has ignored input from the public who objected to the passing of this bill."

 ((Widianto.Stanley@thomsonreuters.com;))